arman-sakif/arman-sakif/README.md

 ---

 🌱 I’m currently learning
-- Systems Programming and Linux
+- Advanced Computer Networking and Data Security
-- Advanced Database Systems
+- Internet Applications and Distributed Systems
+- Resource efficient offline generative AI models

 ---

 ## 🌟 Fun Facts
 - 📚 I love diving into research and solving complex problems.
 - 🏋️‍♂️ Health and fitness are an integral part of my routine.
 Soccer is my favorite sport.
+I also play volleyball and badminton.
+Love hiking and biking.

 ---